 A bridge line is created when high-fashion brands team up with lower-priced retailers to create an exclusive fashion line.
 So you get fashion from your favorite designer, with the same high quality designs, for a budget-friendly price.

 Finding quality pieces aren’t limited to normal department stores alone.
-You can find contemporary, high quality brand names and discount stores like Ross, TJ Maxx and Marshall’s.
+You can find contemporary, high quality brand names and discount stores.

 Since they purchase end-of-season extras from other stores at a lower cost, they can pass along bigger discounts to customers.